 However, a leader with a self-serving bias can be surprisingly effective in certain circumstances.
 For instance, it can help a leader preserve in the face of adversity.
 They might be more motivated to push forward, thinking that the issues they’re facing are not related to themselves personally but the environment at large.

 But this is a small advantage to a behavior that is overwhelmingly a disaster for a leader.
-People with this cognitive bias are always blame someone or something else for whatever problem or failure there is.
+People with this cognitive bias are always blaming someone or something else for whatever problem or failure there is.
 This is the opposite of the famous quote by President Harry Truman, “The buck stops here.”
-Rather, a leader with self-serving bias passes the buck.
+Rather, a leader with a self-serving bias passes the buck.

 How to Avoid Self-Serving Bias

-The first step to changing your behavior in knowing how you’re behaving.
+The first step to changing your behavior is knowing how you’re behaving.
 This can be problematic if you’re trying to tell someone who is managing you that they are acting with self-serving bias.
 However, often we are exhibiting these behaviors, so before you start accusing others, be contemplative and see if you’re guilty of self-serving bias.

 If you are, then read up on it.
 There has been a great deal of research, articles and books on it.
-The more informed you are, the more you’ll be able to be aware when you’re acting in a self-serving bias way and develop tools and techniques to help you stop.
+The more informed you are, the more you’ll be able to be aware when you’re acting in a self-serving biased way and develop tools and techniques to help you stop.

 Accept That You’re Not Perfect

 Another thing to learn is that there is value in failure and being accountable for one’s actions.
 Failure is an inevitable part of life.
 It means you’re taking risks, stretching beyond your comfort zone and other clichés.
 But clichés are based on old truths and failure is a way to learn and grow.
 Being accountable for your actions is a sign of maturity and one that will earn a leader respect.
-When a team respects their leader, they will work harder and better for them.
+When a team respects their leader, they will work harder and better for themselves.

 Also, find ways to give others credit; this will help you adjust your behavior.
 It allows other people to succeed and share the success, which is again a way to bond with teams and motivates them to do their best.
 Helping others get recognition can be a boost to your self-esteem and make you feel better about yourself, too.

 Whether you or someone you work with has a self-serving bias, the need to have a tool to help you manage your work is always important.
-ProjectManager.com is a cloud-based project management software that gives you a real-time dashboard with the most up-to-date and accurate data possible to help remove bias from the equation.
+ProjectManager is a cloud-based project management software that gives you a real-time dashboard with the most up-to-date and accurate data possible to help remove bias from the equation.
 Try it out today with this free 30-day trial.